Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

 ## How to install

 Go to [releases](https://github.com/Nimamoh/Kaleidoscope-WindowsIntegration-Client/releases).
-Grab the last zip and run the .exe file.
+Grab the latest zip and run the .exe file.

+### Which `zip` to choose

+ - `x86` or `x64`: In doubt, choose `x64`
+ - `self-contained` or not: In doubt, choose a `self-contained` package.

+`self-contained` package embeds `dotnetcore3` runtime, allowing you to run the application without installing any dependency.
+Otherwise, you will need to install the [.NetCore 3.1 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1) before being able to run the application.

 ## How to start application with the system